Lake St. Clair: Geography

 Lake St. Clair measures about 22.5 nmi from north to south and about 21 nmi from east to west.
 Its total surface area is about 430 sqmi.
 This is a rather shallow lake for its size, with an average depth of about 11 ft, and a maximum natural depth of 23 ft.
 However, it is 27 ft deep in the navigation channel which is dredged for lake freighter passage by the U.S. Army Corps of Engineers.
 The lake is fed by the St. Clair River, which flows to the south from Lake Huron and has an extensive river delta where it enters Lake St. Clair.
 This is the largest delta of the Great Lakes System.

 Other rivers which feed Lake St. Clair are the Thames and Sydenham rivers which originate in Southwestern Ontario, and the Clinton River, which originates in Michigan.
 The outflow from Lake St. Clair travels from its southwestern end into the Detroit River, and then into Lake Erie.

-The tarry time (i.e. the time between entering and leaving) of the water in Lake St. Clair averages about seven days, but this can vary from as little as two to as many as thirty days, depending on the direction of the winds, the water circulation patterns, and the amount of water that is flowing out of Lake Huron.
+The tarry time (i.e., the time between entering and leaving) of the water in Lake St. Clair averages about seven days, but this can vary from as little as two to as many as thirty days, depending on the direction of the winds, the water circulation patterns, and the amount of water that is flowing out of Lake Huron.
 For water flowing through the navigation channel, the time period is only about two days.

-Lake St. Clair is part of the Great Lakes system, but it is 17 times smaller than Lake Ontario by surface area, and more than 80 times by volume.
-It is rarely included in the list of "Great Lakes" but is sometimes referred to as "the sixth Great Lake".
+Lake St. Clair is part of the Great Lakes system, but very rarely included as one; the smallest Great Lake, Lake Ontario, is 17 times larger by surface area, and more than 80 times by volume.
+It is occasionally referred to as "the sixth Great Lake".
 Scattered proposals have called for it to be officially recognized as a Great Lake, which might enable it to attract greater public funding for scientific research and other projects.